If you would like to read the story, click on the side where it says external link-->

 The summary for "All summer in a day" by Ray Bradbury.
 Margot is a nine year old girl whose family moved from Earth to Venus when she was four and she yearns to see the sun again.
 She remembers the sun shining on Earth – something that it rarely does on Venus.
 All of the rain and cloud cover on her new planet are affecting her emotions, but her chance to see the sun once again is quickly approaching.
 The story takes place on the one day when the rain will stop and the sun will shine for a couple of hours.
 All of the children in Margot's class are eagerly awaiting their first glimpse of the sun, but when the teacher leaves for a few minutes they decide to pull a very mean prank on Margot.
 They lock her in the closet and they run out under the sun while she is still in the closet.
 Then the story ends when they slowly open the closet door.

-Margot burst out of the closet, her face red with rage, her hands clenched into fists, and she uttered four powerful words to the other children, whoes mouths had opened with suprise, "YOU, RUINED, MY, LIFE!!!!"
+Margot burst out of the closet, her face red with rage, her hands clenched into fists, and she uttered four powerful words to the other children, their mouths falling open with surprise.
+"You ruined my life."
 Then she tore out of the underground city, into the rain.
 The other children yelled for her to stop and come back, but she didn't, she ran.
 With the rain stinging her face, her arms, and her head, she thought about the other children, the sun, and what it had felt like to be locked in the cold closet instead of being under the warm, safe sun.